£17 Find Cheap Flights from Italy to England – Compare and Save

 What is the cheapest flight to England?

-The cheapest ticket to England from Italy found in the last 72 hours was to Manchester, at £15 return.
-The most popular route is Bergamo (BGY) to London Stansted Airport (STN) and the cheapest return airline ticket found on this route in the last 72 hours was £16.
+The cheapest ticket to England from Italy found in the last 5 days was to London Stansted Airport, at £11 return.
+The most popular route is Bergamo (BGY) to London Stansted Airport (STN) and the cheapest return ticket found on this route in the last 5 days was £11.

 How much is a flight to England?